uncbiag/mermaid/docs/source/notes/installation.rst

    MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py install

-The `/path/to/anaconda/install` is for me for example `/Users/mn/anaconda`
+The `/path/to/anaconda/install` is for me for example `/Users/mn/anaconda`.

+It is also possible to install everything in a virtual conda environment.
+This may be simpler to do (see below).

 Downloading mermaid
 ^^^^^^^^^^^^^^^^^^^